 Keep this page bookmarked, as we'll update it as we hear more about the so-called Google Nexus 9.

 Rumours had suggested that the Google Nexus 9 would make its debut during the firm's 2014 I/O keynote.
-However, that event has since past, and the firm is yet to unveil its latest tablet device.
+However, that event has since passed, and the firm is yet to unveil its latest tablet device.

 While it's still unclear when the Nexus 9 will appear, it now likely will launch along with Android L in the autumn, with Google expected to have it on shelves in time for Christmas.